videolan/x265/doc/reST/cli.rst

 	pixels or default values.
 The general idea is to block the propagation of reference errors that may have resulted from lossy signals.
 Default disabled

-.. option:: --rdpenalty <0..2>

-	When set to 1, transform units of size 32x32 are given a 4x bit cost penalty compared to smaller transform units, in intra coded CUs in P or B slices.

-	When set to 2, transform units of size 32x32 are not even attempted, unless otherwise required by the maximum recursion depth.
-For this option to be effective with 32x32 intra CUs, :option:`--tu-intra-depth` must be at least 2.
-For it to be effective with 64x64 intra CUs, :option:`--tu-intra-depth` must be at least 3.

-	Note that in HEVC an intra transform unit (a block of the residual quad-tree) is also a prediction unit, meaning that the intra prediction signal is generated for each TU block, the residual subtracted and then coded.
-The coding unit simply provides the prediction modes that will be used when predicting all of the transform units within the CU.
-This means that when you prevent 32x32 intra transform units, you are preventing 32x32 intra predictions.

-	Default 0, disabled.

-	**Values:** 0:disabled 1:4x cost penalty 2:force splits

 Psycho-visual options
 =====================